 The aim is simple – fight off the mindless menace and find a way to escape this hellhole.
 This inclusion in our games similar to Borderlands array is infused with intense melee combat and lets you wield makeshift weapons made out of ordinary items.
 What’s more, the title also features RPG elements for character development and up to 4 players can play the engrossing campaign in co-op mode.

 3 – Fallout 3:

-Here’s another action RPG treat that employs and open world outlook for all you free-spirited players.
+Here’s another action RPG treat that employs and open-world outlook for all you free-spirited players.
 Developed and published by Bethesda, the third installment in the Fallout series hit the gaming terrain in 2008.
-The title unfurled across different platforms such as the Xbox 360, PS3 and PC.
-This one too is set against a post-apocalyptic backdrop and is filled with stunning visuals, an engaging storyline and dark humor.
+Fallout 3 unfurled across different platforms such as the Xbox 360, PS3 and PC.
+This one too is set against a post-apocalyptic backdrop and is filled with stunning visuals, an engaging storyline, and dark humor.

 Fight for your life against raiders, ghouls, super mutants and other such dangers as you venture out across the Capital Wasteland.
 To further up the ante, there are several mods that bring enhanced weaponry, drivable motorcycles, detailed maps and changeable weather conditions to the forefront.

 This entrant in our Borderlands alternatives roster is a fairly recent game from the house of Ubisoft.
 Far Cry 3 forayed across the scenario hardly a month ago for the Xbox 360, PS3 and PC.
 The open-world game is also packed to the hilt with RPG and FPS elements, just the sort Borderlands fans might relish.
 Enter each action-packed mission with customized weapons and skills that will aid you in your fight against the baddies and help rescue your friends.
 The mysterious tropical island won’t be kind to you, so beware.